aigents/pygents/docs/2023/course.md

 - Summary, bottom lines, question answering (1)

 ## Course work and diploma thesis topics
+- Adaptive weak-supervised NLP for content moderation
+- VLSI design with LLMs for code and test generation and code verification
+- Neuro-symbolic RL for adaptive robotics
 - Decision support systems for technological process automation _(Qian_Yi_Huang)_
 - Social computing applications in social media and multi-agent systems
   - Investigating the ability of a group of LLM agents to logically correct a set of related statements _(Litvinenko Dmitriy)_